 We have supervised the internal control system.
-On our part, we deem the Internal Audit, Risk & Permanent Control, and Compliance & Supervisory Relations departments meet the requirements of competence, autonomy, and independence and that, together with the other bodies and departments to which a control function is assigned, they cooperate with one another by exchanging all useful information for the completion of their respective tasks.
+We believe that the Internal Audit, Risk & Permanent Control, and Compliance & Supervisory Relations functions meet the requirements of competence, autonomy, and independence and that, together with the other bodies and functions assigned a control function, they collaborate with each other by exchanging all information useful for the performance of their respective duties.

-2.12 Observations on the adequacy of the administrative and accounting system and the reliability of the latter to correctly report the Company's transactions
+2.12 Observations on the adequacy of the administrative and accounting system and on its reliability in correctly representing management events

-We checked, to the extent of our responsibility, the overall reliability of the administrative and accounting system and its fitness in correctly capturing and presenting transactions, both through receiving information from the heads of the various departments and periodic meetings with the Independent Auditor and analyses of the results of their work.
+We have assessed, as far as our competence allows, the overall reliability of the administrative and accounting system and its suitability to receive and correctly represent management events, both by obtaining information from the heads of the various functions and through periodic meetings with the Auditing Firm and the analysis of the results of the work carried out by it.